PeterOvermann/TriadicMemory/README.md

 The algorithm uses a mirrored pair of Dyadic Memory instances, which effectively form a hidden layer.

-It's capacity is the same as the capacity of the underlying Dyadic Memory instances, for example 500k items for dimension `n = 1000` and sparse population `p = 10`.
+It's capacity is the same as the capacity of the underlying Dyadic Memory instances.

 ## Deep Temporal Memory